Cecure-Intelligence-Limited/cil-internship-cohort-04/Nasiff_Bello/Module 3/serviceModel.md

 2. Magento 1 Enterprise Edition can be either on-premise or IaaS depending on how the merchant chooses to host their store.
-In the case of IaaS, the merchant is paying Magento for the licensing of the so􀁹ware and then using a third party vendor for the best web hosting such as Rackspace.
+In the case of IaaS, the merchant is paying Magento for the licensing of the software and then using a third party vendor for the best web hosting such as Rackspace.
 Merchants are able to pay for a hosting plan that meets their own needs without the cost of maintaining their own physical servers.